Numigi/odoo-project-addons/project_track_end_date/README.rst

 Usage
 -----
-Changing the expiry date must be done by clicking on the Change date button:
+Changing the expiry date must be done by clicking on the `Edit End Date` button:

 .. image:: static/description/edit_end_date_button.png

-The `Edit End Date` button will only be visible if the project status is different from Project / Completed and Abandoned (test only in french: `Terminé`, `Abandonné`).
-You can update the end date field only if the project status is equal to planned (test only in french: `Prévu`) The expiry date field must be locked and is only modified using the modification button.
+The `Expiration Date` field must be locked and is only modified using the modification button.
 Manual modification will not be possible.

 A popup wizard will open :